Gut bacteria has a major impact on anxiety and depression behaviors in people, University College Cork-based scientists have revealed.

 “The extent, and the manner, of this dialogue is made clear in [THE]research, revealing a new level of communication between the gut microbiome and the brain,” according to scientists based at the APC Microbiome Institute at University College Cork

-The researchers have discovered that trillions of bacteria within the gastrointestinal tract can influence gene regulators called mircoRNAs (miRNAs) in areas of the brain involved in processing anxiety and fear-related behaviors.
+The researchers have discovered that trillions of bacteria in the gastrointestinal tract can influence gene regulators called mircoRNAs (miRNAs) in areas of the brain involved in processing anxiety and fear-related behaviors.

 The research by Dr Gerard Clarke, Prof John Cryan and PhD student Alan Hoban has been published in the journal Microbiome.

 They discovered that miRNA’s were changed in the brains of microbe-free mice reared in a germ-free bubble.
 These mice displayed abnormal anxiety, increased depressive-like behaviors, and deficits in sociability and cognition.